awsdocs/amazon-rekognition-developer-guide/doc_source/how-it-works-types.md

 ## Faces<a name="how-it-works-faces-intro"></a>

 Amazon Rekognition can detect faces in images and stored videos\.
-With Amazon Rekognition you can get information about where faces are detected in an image or video, facial landmarks such as the position of eyes, and detected emotions such as happy or sad\.
+With Amazon Rekognition, you can get information about where faces are detected in an image or video, facial landmarks such as the position of eyes, and detected emotions such as happy or sad\.
 You can also compare a face in an image with faces detected in another image\.
 Information about faces can also be stored for later retrieval\.
 For more information, see [Detecting and Analyzing Faces](faces.md)\.

 To detect faces in images, use [DetectFaces](API_DetectFaces.md)\.
 To detect faces in stored videos, use [StartFaceDetection](API_StartFaceDetection.md)\.